francescocast89/Pagerank/README.md

 dumps of Wikipedia and all Wikimedia Foundation projects on a regular basis.
 Is possible to download the latest dumps (for the last year) here.
 I have used two sql files, wikidatawiki-latest-page.sql.gz and wikidatawiki-latest-pagelinks.sql.gz.
 The latter contains page-to-page link lists the former, instead contains info about each page.
+## Parsing
+First of all I have used this Python script to "convert" the two .sql file to a more readable .csv format.
+Than I have implemented a Hadoop MapReduce application to parse the .csv file.
+Page Parsing: is a MapReuce job in which taken as input enwiki-latest-page.csv and extract the two relevat fields page id and page title.